modmoto/Microwave/README.md

 ## Database

-Microwave uses mongodb as the database and you can define the connectionstring or name in the `WriteModelConfiguration` or `ReadModelConfiguration` classes.
+Microwave uses mongodb as the database and you can define the connectionstring or name in the `MicrowaveConfiguration` classes.

 # EventStore